robbieawest/eno/README.md

 - Pre-render geometry processing for tangent approximations with `mikkt`; an unweld -> `mikkt` tangent generation -> weld process
 - Forward+
 - Animation
-- Some better UI elements for scenes/resources
+- Some better UI elements for scenes/resources that a typical game engine would likely have
 - Order independent transparency

 Far reaching: